 - With the exception of Jan.
 3, 2020, Dec.
 31, 2020, Jan.
 2, 2021, Dec.
 31, 2021, Jan.
 3, 2022, and Dec.
 31, 2023, all of the dates presented are the official end of a pay period; that is, the second Saturday of the pay period.

 - For CSRS or CSRS Offset employees, the day of the month is within the last three days of the calendar month or the first three days of the following month.
 For FERS/”Trans” FERS employees, the day of the month is within the last three days of the month.

 The logic behind retiring within the last three days of the month (CSRS/CSRS Offset and FERS/”Trans” FERS employees), or within the first three days of the following month (CSRS/CSRS Offset employees) is to allow a retiring employee to receive his or her first annuity check within 4 to 5 weeks of the employee’s retirement date, as discussed above.

 The dates shown in the table below were determined based on OPM’s 2020, 2021, 2022 and 2023 leave year calendars used by most federal agencies.
+It is provided for informational purposes only.
 Federal employees are encouraged to verify all information regarding retirement planning with their agency and, if desired, a financial planning professional before making any decisions.

 Best Dates to Retire